Supersymmetric quantum mechanics from wrapped D4-branes: Supersymmetric quantum mechanics from gauged supergravity

 indicating that the singularity is physical. \\ For other gauge groups, we look for numerical solutions to the BPS equations.
 For $SO(4)\ltimes \mathbb{R}^{4}$ gauge group with $\kappa=1$, there are solutions with an asymptotic geometry, as $r\rightarrow +\infty$, given by a locally $SO(4)$ symmetric flat domain wall given by

-Examples of numerical solutions for this type of solution are shown in figures \ref{40_CP2_special_SO(3)_SO(4)gg_flows} and \ref{40_CH2_special_SO(3)_SO(4)gg_flows} for different values of $g$.
+Examples of numerical solutions for this type of solution for different values of $g$ are shown in figures \ref{40_CP2_special_SO(3)_SO(4)gg_flows} and \ref{40_CH2_special_SO(3)_SO(4)gg_flows} in Appendix \ref{App_D_2_1}.
 We find that all $t\times CH^2$-sliced solutions admit physical IR singularities upon uplifted to type IIA theory.
-For $t\times CP^2$-sliced domain walls, only solutions with $g\geq1.5$ can lead to physical solutions in type IIA theory. \vfil
+For $t\times CP^2$-sliced domain walls, only solutions with $g\geq1.5$ can lead to physical solutions in type IIA theory.